 6. No Paragraph Should Be Longer Than 6 Sentences.

 As depicted in this blog and touched on above, no single section or paragraph of your blog should be longer than 4-5 sentences.
 Any longer, and it will be difficult for a reader to scroll or skim through your blog (especially on a mobile device), which leads to lower engagement and higher drop-offs.
 Using a series of shorter paragraphs enables readers to more easily digest the content and intuitively scroll through specific sections for easier browsing.

 However, it’s also important NOT to take the “multiple paragraphs” tip too far and include a bunch of single sentences separated by line breaks.

 What I mean is, don’t do a lot of these types of “standalone” sentences.

 It makes it difficult for people to follow along with your ideas.

-Over time, people will lose interest or become confused with you’re writing structure.
+Over time, people will lose interest or become confused by your writing structure.

-While single sentences are good for emphasizing an important point or as a segue between paragraphs, they are NOT good for use in large quantities or in consecutive series.
-Rather, try to write your blog using small paragraphs consisting of 100-300 words and 3-5 sentences.
+While single sentences are good for emphasizing an important point or as a segue between paragraphs, they are not good for use in large quantities or in a consecutive series.
+Instead, try to write your blog using small paragraphs consisting of 100-300 words and 3-5 sentences.
 This is the optimal length to engage readers without oversimplifying or overcomplicating matters.